20 Best Cities to Visit on a Cruise to Spain

 Valencia Cathedral, the entrance from Plaza de la Virgen

-A 5-minute walking distance from Town Hall Square, there is another must-see place, Estaciòn del Norte, or the North Station, the main train station in Valencia.
-The building was built in the 19th century in Art Nouveau style, and right opposite is the famous Plaza de Torros de Valencia, the city’s bullring, inspired by Rome’s Colosseum, built between 1850 and 1859 in the Neoclassical style.
+A 5-minute walk from Town Hall Square, there is another must-see place, the 19th-century Art Nouveau Estaciòn del Norte, or the North Station, the main train station in Valencia.
+Right next to it is the famous Plaza de Torros de Valencia, the city’s bullring, inspired by Rome’s Colosseum, built between 1850 and 1859 in the Neoclassical style.

 Estaciòn del Norte or North Station is the main railway station in Valencia

-One of the must-see Valencia attractions is Mercado Central, or Central Market Place, situated in the center of the Old Town, a bustling place full of colors, tastes, and exotic smells, surrounded by a large number of tapas bars, restaurants, and street cafes.
+One of the must-see Valencia attractions is Mercado Central, or Central Market Place, situated in the center of the Old Town.
+It is a bustling place full of colors, tastes, and exotic smells, surrounded by a large number of tapas bars, restaurants, and street cafes.

 Valencia Old Town